NVTabular | [API documentation](https://nvidia.github.io/NVTabular/main/index.html)

 ` docker run --runtime=nvidia --rm -it -p 8888:8888 -p 8797:8787 -p 8796:8786 --ipc=host --cap-add SYS_PTRACE nvcr.io/nvidia/nvtabular:0.2 /bin/bash `

-The container will open a shell when the run command execution is completed.
-You’ll have to start the jupyter lab on the Docker container.
-It should look similar to this: ` root@2efa5b50b909: `
+The container will open a shell when the run command completes execution, you will be responsible for starting the jupyter lab on the docker container.
+Should look similar to below: ` root@2efa5b50b909: `

-You should receive the following response, indicating that he environment has been activated: ` (rapids)root@2efa5b50b909: `
+Then you should see the following prompt (The environment has been activated): ` (rapids)root@2efa5b50b909: `

-Open any browser to access the jupyter-lab server using <MachineIP>:8888.
+Now you can use any browser to access the jupyter-lab server, via <MachineIP>:8888

 Once in the server, navigate to the `/nvtabular/` directory and explore the code base or try out some of the examples.

-The container contains the codebase along with all of our dependencies, particularly [RAPIDS Dask-cuDF](https://github.com/rapidsai/cudf/tree/main/python/dask_cudf) and a range of [examples](./examples).
-The easiest way to get started is to simply launch the container above and explore the examples within it.
+Within the container is the codebase, along with all of our dependencies, particularly [RAPIDS Dask-cuDF](https://github.com/rapidsai/cudf/tree/main/python/dask_cudf), and a range of [examples](./examples).
+The easiest way to get started is to simply launch the container above and explore the examples within.

-The code base and related examples can be found at the following directory location within the container: ` /nvtabular/ `
+The code base with examples, can be found at the following directory location within the container: ` /nvtabular/ `

 NVTabular can be installed with Anaconda from the `nvidia` channel: